AndroidCrypto/ESP32_S3_Development_Board_Ultimate_Guide/README.md

 SCL   41
 SDA   42

-The Data pin of the DHT11 is wired to the upper breadboard pin, the lower breadboard pin is wired to the GPIO 2
+The Data pin of the DHT11 is wired to the upper breadboard pin, the lower breadboard pin is wired to the GPIO 2.

 But beware: GPIO 2 is the T_DIN pin of the Touch display as well, and when using this setup your Touch part will not work any longer !
-My solution: use a jumper wire and connect the upper pin (here on the right side) to any pin with Analog-Digital Converter ("ADC") available, e.g. GPIO 36.
+My solution: use a jumper wire and connect the upper pin (here on the right side) to any GPIO pin available, e.g. GPIO 36.

 The wiper is connected to the upper breadboard pin (see arrow), the lower breadboard pin is wired to the GPIO 1.

 But beware: GPIO 1 is the T_CS pin of the Touch display as well, and when using this setup your Touch part will not work any longer !
-My solution: use a jumper wire and connect the upper pin to any pin with Analog-Digital Converter ("ADC") available, e.g. GPIO 4.
+My solution: use a jumper wire and connect the upper pin to any GPIO pin with Analog-Digital Converter ("ADC") available, e.g. GPIO 4.
 ````